danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 You can also try to type this in the console area `let x = sum(4, 3, 2); print(x); function sum(a, b, c) {return a + b + c;}` and it will return the number 9 as the output as the sum of the values 4, 3 and 2.
 The arguments a, b and c are parameter variables.
 The function "sum" can be reused if you pass other values as for instance another line of code `let y = sum(5,6,7);` and the return value of y would be 18.
 You can try to come up with your new functions and arguments to familiarise yourself with writing this function.

 ### 3.4 Transform
 In general, the transform-related functions apply a 2D or 3D transformation to an element or object.
-For the provided sample code, there are two specific transformational functions have been used.
+For the provided sample code, there are two specific transformational functions have been used to move the canvas and created an illusion of objects transformation.

 1. `translate()`: This function allows you to move or displace objects within the display window.
 For example, moving the ellipses to the center (`translate(width/2, height/2);`).
 The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size.
 If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead while the x coordinate value "35" is the distance of the circulating ellipses from the center position.
 2. `rotate()`: By using the function `rotate()`, in this sample code, the object ellipse will rotate at a certain angle.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`.
 The function `rotate()` takes in radians as the default mode, and if you want to change to the degree mode, you add the code `angleMode(DEGREES)`.